 All parts of the mushroom turn an intense blue color within a few moments of bruising or cutting.
 The mushroom is edible, despite its hard stem.
 A less common variety occurs where the color change is to deep violet rather than blue.
 The bluing reaction results from the oxidation of a chemical called gyrocyanin.

 Other names: Cornflower Bolete, Bluing Bolete.

-Often reported as mycorrhizal with hardwoods, but, as Singer (1945) notes, it grows in woods and even on meadows and does not seem regularly to form mycorrhiza, at least no preference of any forest tree is shown, and sometimes fruiting bodies are formed far from any tree at all (see also the discussion of similar ecology for Gyroporus castaneus); growing alone, scattered, or gregariously, usually in sandy soil, especially in the disturbed ground (roadbeds, path sides, and so on); summer and fall; fairly widely distributed east of the Rocky Mountains.
+Often reported as mycorrhizal with hardwoods, but, as Singer (1945) notes, it grows in woods and even on meadows and does not seem regularly to form mycorrhiza, at least no preference of any forest tree is shown, and sometimes fruiting bodies are formed far from any tree at all; growing alone, scattered, or gregariously, usually in sandy soil, especially in the disturbed ground (roadbeds, path sides, and so on); summer and fall; fairly widely distributed east of the Rocky Mountains.

 4-12 cm; convex, becoming broadly convex or, sometimes, nearly flat in age; dry; coarsely roughened or, sometimes, matted-scaly and hairy; straw-colored or paler; bruising quickly blue.

 White to yellowish; bruising immediately blue; 1-3 round pores per mm; tubes to 18 mm deep.

 4-12 cm long; 1-3 cm thick; more or less equal, or swollen; brittle; soon hollowing; colored like the cap or slightly paler; not reticulate; textured like the cap, or nearly bald in age; bruising quickly blue.

 White to pale yellow; brittle; bruising blue on exposure.

 Spore Print: Pale yellow.